aws-samples/aws-genai-llm-chatbot/README.md

 - The LLMs to enable (we support all models provided by Bedrock, FalconLite, LLama 2 and more to come)
 - Setup of the RAG system: engine selection (i.e. Aurora w/ pgvector, OpenSearch, Kendra..) embeddings selection and more to come.

-When at done, answer `Y` to create a new configuration.
+When done, answer `Y` to create a new configuration.

 ![sample](assets/magic-create-sample.gif "CLI sample")